 GeneCards Summary for STK36 Gene

 STK36 (Serine/Threonine Kinase 36) is a Protein Coding gene.
-Diseases associated with STK36 include congenital hydrocephalus.
-Among its related pathways are Pathways in cancer and ERK Signaling.
-GO annotations related to this gene include protein serine/threonine kinase activity and magnesium ion binding.
-An important paralog of this gene is AURKC.
+Diseases associated with STK36 include Primary Ciliary Dyskinesia and Congenital Hydrocephalus.
+Among its related pathways are Sweet Taste Signaling and Activation of cAMP-Dependent PKA.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is ULK4.

-Serine/threonine protein kinase which plays an important role in the sonic hedgehog (Shh) pathway by regulating the activity of GLI transcription factors.
-Controls the activity of the transcriptional regulators GLI1, GLI2 and GLI3 by opposing the effect of SUFU and promoting their nuclear localization.
-GLI2 requires an additional function of STK36 to become transcriptionally active, but the enzyme does not need to possess an active kinase catalytic site for this to occur.
-Required for postnatal development, possibly by regulating the homeostasis of cerebral spinal fluid or ciliary function.
+Serine/threonine protein kinase which plays an important role in the sonic hedgehog (Shh) pathway by regulating the activity of GLI transcription factors (PubMed:10806483).
+Controls the activity of the transcriptional regulators GLI1, GLI2 and GLI3 by opposing the effect of SUFU and promoting their nuclear localization (PubMed:10806483).
+GLI2 requires an additional function of STK36 to become transcriptionally active, but the enzyme does not need to possess an active kinase catalytic site for this to occur (PubMed:10806483).
+Required for postnatal development, possibly by regulating the homeostasis of cerebral spinal fluid or ciliary function (By similarity).
 Essential for construction of the central pair apparatus of motile cilia.